gnachman/iterm2-website/source/_includes/3.3/documentation-variables.md

 #### References to Other Contexts
   * `tab` - A reference to the variables belonging to the tab containing this session.
   * `user` - A context for user-set variables.
 Variables may be set with a custom control sequence or by using the [Python scripting API](https://www.iterm2.com/python-api).
 They are often set when using shell integration.
-See the section on **User-Defined Variables** below.
+See <a href="#user-defined-variables">**User-Defined Variables**</a> for more information.
   * `iterm2` - A reference to the variables belonging to the application (i.e., the global context)

 #### Other